Samsung/tizen-docs/docs/application/vstools/install.md

 If you encounter problems with the installation, refer to the following steps:

-- To check whether VSIX is installed correctly, check the Visual Studio Tools for Tizen properties by selecting **Tools &gt; Extensions and Updates** and searching for "Tizen".
+- To check whether VSIX is installed correctly, check Visual Studio Tools for Tizen properties by selecting **Tools &gt; Extensions and Updates** and searching for "Tizen".

   ![Check VSIX](media/cps-extensions-and-updates.png)